 Paul StJohn Mackintosh is a Scottish poet, writer of weird and dark fiction, translator and journalist.
 Born in 1961, he was educated at Trinity College, Cambridge, has lived and worked in Asia and Central Europe, and currently divides his time between Hungary and other locations.

 Paul’s first collection of dark/weird/transgressive fiction, Black Propaganda, appeared from H. Harksen Productions in May 2016.
 His second story collection, The Echo of The Sea & other Strange War Stories, was published by Egaeus Press in October 2017.
 His novella The Three Books was published by Black Shuck Books in March 2018.
 Paul’s dark, fantastic and Lovecraftian fiction has appeared in numerous formats and journals worldwide, including Weirdbook, Ghosts & Scholars, and a number of anthologies.
+He is the author of the roleplaying game Casting the Runes: Occult Investigation in the World of M.R.
+James, due from The Design Mechanism in 2020.

 Paul’s short story ‘The People of the Island,’ in Eldritch Horrors: Dark Tales, from H. Harksen Productions, received an Honorable Mention from Ellen Datlow in her ‘Best Horror of the Year Volume Two’ list for 2009, and his story ‘The First Circus of the New Year’ received the same in 2016.
 His acclaimed first poetry collection, The Golden Age, was published by Bellew Publishing in 1997, and reissued on Kindle in 2013, and his second poetry collection, The Musical Box of Wonders, was published by H. Harksen Productions in 2011.
 His co-translations from the Japanese, done with Maki Sugiyama, include The Poems of Nakahara Chuya (1993) and Nip the Buds, Shoot the Kids (1995) by the 1994 Nobel Prize-winner Kenzaburo Oe, which won a Japan Festival Award.
 He translated the poems for the Japanese photo-travelogue and exhibition catalogue Utamakura (Asuka Historical Museum, 1998).
 He also co-translated Superstrings (2007) by Dinu Flamand from Romanian with Olga Dunca.